cramkle/cramkle/README.md

 }
 ```

-After adding the macro to the component like in the example above, you need to run `yarn extract` so lingui
+After adding the macro to the component like in the example above, you'll need to run `yarn extract` so lingui
-can extract those texts into the PO files (under `./src/locales/`).
+can extract those texts into PO files (under `./src/locales/`).
 Then, edit the translation in the corresponding
-files and run `yarn compile` and that's it.
+files and run `yarn compile`.
 You can see more info and other examples on the [Lingui docs](https://lingui.js.org/).

 ## CSS and Tailwind